Sorted Range Reporting and Range Minima Queries: Introduction

 \section{Introduction}

-Sorted range selection problem is useful in many applications in returning search results~\cite{ref2,ref1}.
-In this problem, we are given an array (say) $A[1: n]$ of $n$ elements, taken from a totally ordered set.
-We have to preprocess this array to answer following query efficiently: \begin{quote} query$(i,j,k)$ : Given two indices $i$ and $j$ with $1\le i\le j \le n$ and a parameter $k$, report $k$ smallest elements from the sub-array $A[i: j]$ in {\em{sorted order}}. \end{quote} Brodal et.al.\cite{ref2} describe a linear space data structure to answer the query in $O(k)$ time, with $O(n\log n)$ preprocessing time.
-As by choosing, $k=n$, we can sort the numbers, $\Omega(n\log n)$ preprocessing time is required, hence the algorithm is optimal.
+The range minimum query (RMQ) problem is a well-studied problem \cite{FISCHER11,FISCHER09,AMIR92,SADAKANE07,SAXENA09,GABOW84}.
+Given an array, the RMQ problem is to find the position (i.e., index) of the smallest element (in an index range).
+In this paper, we study the sorted range selection problem \cite{BRODAL09}, a generalization of the range minimum query problem.
+Given an input array $A[1:n]$ of $n$ elements drawn from an ordered set, the problem is to preprocess the array $A[1:n]$ so that the queries of the following type can be answered efficiently \cite{BRODAL09}: \begin{quote} Given a pair of indices $i,j$ with $(1\le i\le j\le n)$ and a positive integer $k$, report the $k$ smallest elements in the index range $[i,j]$ in sorted order. \end{quote} Brodal, Fagerberg, Greve, and L{\'o}pez-Ortiz \cite{BRODAL09} introduced the problem and gave a linear space data structure with $O(k)$ query time.
+The preprocessing time to build the structure is $O(n\log n)$.
+By reporting all $n$ elements ($k=n$), one can sort the elements in $O(n)$ time; thus, $\Omega(n\log n)$ preprocessing time is required, and their algorithm is optimal.
+The solution uses a fairly complicated result due to Frederickson and Johnson \cite{FREDERICKSON82}.

-In this paper, we discuss another trade-off.
-We reduce the preprocessing time to $O(n)$, again with linear space, but the query time is $O(k \log k)$.
-Again by choosing $k=n$, as we can sort the numbers, it follows that $\Omega(k \log k)$ time is required.
-Our algorithm is extremely simple, and uses only range minima queries, in addition to the usual heaps.

-Brodal et.al.\cite{ref2} observe that the problem can also be solved by constructing a Cartesian Tree for the query, preprocessing it for range minima queries, and then using heap selection algorithm of Frederickson~\cite{ref3} to select $k$ smallest items and then sort them.
-However, the method of Fredrickson is fairly complicated.
-Unlike Brodal et al., the solution presented here does not require the result due to Federickson and Johnson~\cite{ref4}.